-The Venice Biennale is back for 2017 (opening 13 May and running through 26 November).
-It is easy to see why the city is the seat of a major art exhibit – it is one of the most beautiful and inspiring cities in the world.
-You don’t have to take my word for it- instead you can check out these quotes about Venice from writers and artists over the centuries.
+I really cannot get enough of Venice – it is one of the most beautiful and inspiring cities in the world.
+(And only a 4 hour train ride from Rome so we keep coming back).
+But, you don’t have to take my word for it- instead you can check out these quotes about Venice from writers and artists over the centuries.

 Best Quotes About Venice